-Similar to last month, the tightening of the public health restrictions saw a continuing reduction in calls to the police.
-The latest month's falls (compared with the same month in 2020) showed a fall of 20% in 999 calls and a 18% reduction in 101 calls (Table 1).
+The latest figures show a continuing fall in calls to the police though the rate of reduction is lower than reported last month.
+The latest month's falls (compared with the same month in 2020) showed a fall of 13% in 999 calls and a 9% reduction in 101 calls (Table 1).

-Table 1: Trends in telephone calls for service to police forces in England and Wales, 4 weeks ending 14th February 2021 compared with the equivalent 4-week period in 2020
+Table 1: Trends in telephone calls for service to police forces in England and Wales, 4 weeks ending 14th March 2021 compared with the equivalent 4-week period in 2020

 % change

-999 calls -20%
+999 calls -13%

-101 calls -18%
+101 calls -9%

 Calls for service generate incident recording which can be categorised by broad themes (Table 2).
-The volume of incidents related to reports of missing persons was down 30% (larger than the 25%, 20%, 14% and 12% falls reported in the last 4 monthly reports).
-There was a 3% reduction of incidents related to mental health (similar to the level as reported last month when it was down 2%).
+The volume of incidents related to reports of missing persons was down 14% (lower than the 30%, 25%, 20% falls reported in the last 3 monthly reports).
+There was a 2% reduction of incidents related to mental health (similar to the level as reported last month when it was down 3%).

-There was a 5% reduction in recorded domestic abuse incidents and follows a 4% decrease reported in the last month.
+There was a 3% reduction in recorded domestic abuse incidents and follows a 5% decrease reported in the last month.
 Domestic abuse incidents are a measure of concerns that have been brought to the attention of the police.
 Not all such incidents will result in a crime being identified and recorded.
 Nor will hidden abuse be captured in these data.

-Table 2: Trends in safeguarding incidents recorded by police forces in England and Wales, 4 weeks ending 14th February 2021 compared with the equivalent 4-week period in 2020
+Table 2: Trends in safeguarding incidents recorded by police forces in England and Wales, 4 weeks ending 14th March 2021 compared with the equivalent 4-week period in 2020

 % change

-Domestic abuse related -5%
+Domestic abuse related -3%

-Missing person related -30%
+Missing person related -14%

-Mental health related -3%
+Mental health related -2%